wapratt/Project/index.md

 # Code Description

-I loaded the code for this analysis in a jupiter notebook found here: https://github.com/wapratt/Project/blob/master/clim680_project.ipynb
+I loaded the code for this analysis in a jupyter notebook found here: https://github.com/wapratt/Project/blob/master/clim680_project.ipynb

 I loaded the environment used to run this code here: https://github.com/wapratt/Project/blob/master/clim_project.yaml